Unboxed-Software/solana-course/content/program-testing.md

 The rust package manager, Cargo, natively has some tools built into it to help developers write their own automated tests.
 Whenever we make a new library project with `cargo new --lib`, a test module with a test function in it is automatically generated for us.
 You can run tests with Cargo with either `cargo test` or `cargo test-bpf`.

-The Rust community thinks about tests in terms of two main categories: unit tests and integration tests. *Unit tests* are small and more focused, testing one module in isolation at a time, and can test private interfaces. *Integration tests* are entirely external to your library and use your code in the same way any other external code would, using only the public interface and potentially exercising multiple modules per test.
+We'll be covering two types of tests in this lesson: unit tests and integration tests. *Unit tests* are small and more focused, testing one module in isolation at a time, and can test private interfaces. *Integration tests* are entirely external to your library and use your code in the same way any other external code would, using only the public interface and potentially exercising multiple modules per test.

 ## Unit tests